ocque41/resuming/lib/db/scheduled-tasks/README.md

 # Automatic User Plan Upgrade System

-This module provides automated functionality to ensure all users have at least Pro plan access, while preserving existing Moonlighting subscriptions.
+This module provides automated functionality to ensure all users have the Pro plan.

 ## How It Works

-1. The system automatically upgrades all users to the Pro plan except those who are already on the Moonlighting plan
+1. The system automatically upgrades all users to the Pro plan
-2. This ensures everyone has access to Pro features without affecting paying Moonlighting customers
+2. This ensures everyone has access to Pro features

 ## Available Scripts